Powder (2022 film): Soundtrack

-Reception
+Release and reception

-The film was released on 25 November 2022 across Tamil Nadu.
-A critic from Cinema Express wrote it was "a mirthless film with hardly any redemptive qualities" and that the film "reeks of amateur writing and abysmal craft".
-The reviewer added "the end result of Powder only manages to leave us with a poor aftertaste, especially with the film's ridiculous attempt at shocking the viewer coming in lieu of engaging and palatable cinema".
-In contrast, a reviewer from Maalai Malar gave Powder a positive review, noting that "it was worth a watch".
+Powder was released on 25 November 2022.
+Ram Venkat Srikar from Cinema Express wrote it was "a mirthless film with hardly any redemptive qualities" and that the film "reeks of amateur writing and abysmal craft".
+He added "the end result of Powder only manages to leave us with a poor aftertaste, especially with the film's ridiculous attempt at shocking the viewer coming in lieu of engaging and palatable cinema".
+In contrast, a reviewer from Maalai Malar gave Powder a positive review, noting that it was worth a watch.